-Reduce Bellevue's greenhouse gas emissions and prepare and adapt to ongoing climate change impacts.
+Goal: Reduce Bellevue's greenhouse gas emissions and prepare and adapt to ongoing climate change impacts.

 The impacts of climate change-heat waves, changing precipitation patterns, and increased wildfire risk, to name just a few-are occurring now.
 To avoid extreme impacts, Bellevue has joined hundreds of cities around the world in committing to aggressively reduce greenhouse gas emissions and prepare for the impacts that cannot be avoided.
-Actions in this cross-cutting climate change sector integrate climate considerations and evaluation into city processes, prioritize climate-related investments in historically marginalized or underserved communities, and support city staff training, capacity-building, and regular monitoring and reporting of GHG emissions.
-Actions in other sectors also reduce emissions and increase preparedness.
+Actions in this cross-cutting climate change focus area integrate climate considerations and evaluation into city processes, prioritize climate-related investments in historically marginalized or underserved communities, and support city staff training, capacity-building, and regular monitoring and reporting of GHG emissions.
+Actions in the Energy and Mobility & Land Use focus areas also reduce emissions and increase preparedness.